Code-Institute-Submissions/StevieinWaterford-battleship_JanResub/README.md

 The site was also  deployed to GitHub pages.
 The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed My project will not run efficiently on Heroku m, although it works well on Gitpod .
+I will need to rectify this proble when I repeat the project.
-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html